Mukesh (singer): Singing career

 Mukesh's voice was first noticed by Motilal, a distant relative, when he sang at his sister's wedding.
 Motilal took him to Bombay (now Mumbai) and arranged for singing lessons by Pandit Jagannath Prasad.
-During this period Mukesh was offered a role as an actor-singer in a Hindi film, Nirdosh (1941).
+During this period Mukesh was offered a role as an actor-singer in a Hindi film, V. C. Desai's Nirdosh (1941).
 His first song was "Dil Hi Bujha Hua Ho To" as an actor-singer for Nirdosh written by Neelkanth Tiwari.
 His first hit song as a playback singer was "Dil Jalta Hai To Jalne De" for actor Motilal in 1945 with the film Pehli Nazar with music composed by Anil Biswas and lyrics written by Aah Sitapuri.

 Mukesh was such a fan of singer K. L. Saigal that in his early years of playback singing he used to imitate his idol.
 In fact, it is said that when K. L. Saigal first heard the song "Dil Jalta Hai...", he remarked, "That's strange, I don't recall singing that song".

 Mukesh created his own singing style with the help of music director Naushad Ali, who helped Mukesh to come out of his Saigal style and create his own style.
 Naushad gave him songs for the film Andaz.
 Initially Mukesh was the ghost voice of Dilip Kumar in this movie and Mohammed Rafi sang for Raj Kapoor.
 He delivered many Hits for Naushad in films like: Anokhi Ada (1948), Mela (1948), Andaz (1949).
 Other composers who used Mukesh voice for great Dilip Kumar in hit songs like "Jeevan Sapna toot gaya" were Anil Biswas in Anokha Pyar, Ye Mera Diwanapan hai, Shankar–Jaikishan in Yahudi and Suhana Safar and Dil Tadap Tadap ke, Salil Choudhary in Madhumati.
 However, later Dilip Kumar choose Rafi as his ghost voice and Mukesh became the ghost voice of Raj Kapoor.
 Mukesh recorded highest number of songs for Shankar–Jaikishan, that is 133 songs followed by Kalyanji Anandji ie 99 songs.
 Out of 4 Filmfare Awards, Mukesh won 3 awards for Shankar–Jaikishan songs.